Edgware Road tube station (Bakerloo line): History

 In 1911, permission was received to construct a tightly curved 890 m long extension to Paddington which ended heading north-west under the main line station.
 Work started in August 1911 and the extension opened on 1 December 1913.
 When the station opened, its narrow frontage was in a row of shops, but the buildings to the south of the station were demolished in the 1960s to enable the Marylebone flyover to be built, leaving the station as one of two isolated buildings.
 Originally, an exit from the station was provided in adjacent Bell Street.
 Although this is no longer used, the building provides office accommodation for the station managers.

 In 1983, London Transport proposed to close the station on the basis that the passenger lifts, which at the time were 77 years old, needed to be replaced at a cost of more than £3 million.
 The proposal was dropped following a request by the GLC for the matter to be reconsidered.

 In September 2007, there was a proposal by London Assembly member Murad Qureshi to rename this station Church Street Market, as this would end the confusion between this station and its namesake on the Circle, District and Hammersmith & City lines.

 Between 25 May and 21 December 2013, the station closed temporarily for lift maintenance work.

 Connections

-London Buses routes 6, 16, 18, 98 and night routes N18, N32 and N98 serve the station.
+London Buses routes 6, 16, 18 and 98 and night routes N18, N32, N98 and N118 serve the station.